Natural Alternative Therapies

 4. Acupressure Mat

-acupressure mat to increase blood circulation
+stand on an acupressure mat to increase blood circulation

-Nayoya acupressure mat – see on Amazon
+Nayoya acupressure mat view on Amazon

 An acupressure mat, the modern-day bed of nails is truly a fast and easy way to improve blood circulation in a matter of minutes.